 In addition, because of the influence of progesterone on the body, estrogen dominance can also be caused by low progesterone (even in the face of normal estradiol levels).

-Broadly speaking there are 3 primary mechanisms in which may cause estrogen dominance:
+Broadly speaking there are 3 primary mechanisms that may cause estrogen dominance:

 - #1.
-Excessive estrogen receptor activation (Various substances that look like estrogen can activate the estrogen receptor - the primary example being xeno-estrogens or endocrine disruptors).
+Excessive estrogen receptor activation (Various substances that look like estrogen can activate the estrogen receptor – the primary example being xeno-estrogens (3) or endocrine disruptors (4)).

 - #2.
 Excessive estrogen production (High serum estradiol or estrogen metabolites).

 - #3.
 Insufficient progesterone levels in the body (Low serum progesterone).